faraway-world/yuki-client/README.md

 # Yuki — Minimal Streaming Client for llama.cpp

-Yuki is a minimal Python client for interacting with a remote `llama.cpp` inference server.
+Yuki is a minimal client for interacting with a remote `llama.cpp` inference server.
-It supports real-time token streaming, persistent chat memory, and clean separation between interface and inference.
+It now supports **both Python and Rust clients**, with streaming output, persistent chat memory, and clean separation between interface and inference.

 This project exists to understand the system end-to-end — no SDKs, no abstractions, no shortcuts.